Search and Hit Enter

 How To Water Tulasi

-Mix together your organic liquid fertilizer and slowly pour water around the inside edge of her pot until water comes out of the bottom of her pot into her tray.
+Mix together your water and fertilizer, then slowly pour water around the inside edge of her pot until water comes out of the bottom of her pot into her tray.
 Let her sit in the tray of water for about 30 minutes to allow her to absorb as much water back into her pot as she needs.
 After about 30 minutes empty her tray.
 That’s all!
 Don’t water her again until her soil is dry.
 This method ensures that her soil has fully absorbed enough water.

 For this watering method you’ll need a pot with a hole in the bottom, and a tray for the pot to sit in.